mssch/kismatic/cmd/kismatic-inspector/README.md

 # Kismatic Inspector

-The Kismatic Inspector can be used to verify infrastructure that has been provisioned for running the Kismatic platform.
+The Kismatic Inspector can be used to validate infrastructure that has been provisioned for running the Kismatic platform.

 The utility supports two modes of operation: